Crkonova76/Assignment-2019_Programming-for-Data-Analysis/README.md

 Dimension is defined as the minimum number of coordinates needed to specify any point within a space.
 In Numpy dimensions are called axes.The number of axes is rank.

-     |ndarray.ndim  |#num of axes, definition of dimension
+ * ndarray.ndim - num of axes, definition of dimension<br/>
-      |ndarray.shape |#describes how many data (range) along each available axis
+ * ndarray.shape - describes how many data (range) along each available axis<br/>
-       |ndarray.size   |#provides the total number of elements of the array
+ * ndarray.size - provides the total number of elements of the array<br/>
-       |ndarray.dtype |#an object describing the type of elements in array
+ * ndarray.dtype - an object describing the type of elements in array <br/>
-       |ndarray.itemsize |#the size in bytes of each element of the array
+ * ndarray.itemsize - the size in bytes of each element of the array<br/>

 ### Statistics terms:

 #### Mean